kbc0/TA-Management-System/backend/docs/api-documentation.md

 **Notes**:
 - `assignment_type` must be either "task" or "exam"
-- `original_assignment_id` is the ID of the task or exam the requester wants to swap
-- `proposed_assignment_id` is optional - if provided, it represents a two-way swap
-- `reason` explains why the swap is needed
+- `target_id`, `assignment_type`, `original_assignment_id`, and `reason` are required fields
+- Users cannot create swap requests with themselves
+- For tasks: Requester must be assigned to the original task
+- For exams: Requester must be assigned to proctor the original exam
+- If `proposed_assignment_id` is provided (two-way swap), target must be assigned to that task/exam

 **Success Response**:
 - **Code**: 201 Created